Quick guide:

 - Wash thoroughly: Use the shower area to rinse and scrub before entering the bath.

-- No swimsuits: Japanese onsen are nude bathing areas—towels are for drying, not covering.
+- No swimsuits: Japanese onsen are nude bathing areas.

 - Hair up: Keep long hair tied to avoid touching the water.